 Generally, no, an employer may not ask you about a disability before offering you a job.
 You are not required to say that you may need some accommodations during the application process.
 An employer may ask if you can perform specific job functions, but may not ask questions meant to draw out information related to a disability.
 For example, an employer may ask if you drink alcohol, but not how much you drink, or if you have ever been treated for alcoholism.

 An employer cannot make you take a medical exam before offering you a job.
 They can, however, require one after making a job offer.
 They can also ask you disability-related questions after offering you a job, so long as they ask the same of all other applicants entering similar jobs.
 If an employer withdraws the job offer after learning of your disability, they must show that:

 The employer must also show either that there was no reasonable accommodation available that would allow you to perform the essential functions of the job, or that the accommodation needed would be an undue hardship for them.

-While the general rule is that an employer may not ask you about a disability before offering you a job, here is an exception: Some employers are required to invite applicants to voluntarily identify themselves as disabled, but only for the purposes of their affirmative action program measures.
-Some employers participate in programs that encourage affirmative action to benefit people with disabilities.
-These employers are required to clearly inform you that the information collected will be used only in connection with their affirmative action efforts, that the information will be kept confidential, and that if you choose not to disclose your disability status, that decision will not affect you in a negative way.
-The information you provide is required to be kept out of the application process.
+There is an exception to the general rule against asking about a disability before offering you a job.
+Some employers invite applicants to identify themselves as having a disability for the purposes of an affirmative action program.
+These programs are meant to benefit people with disabilities.
+The employer must make clear the information you provide will be used only for that purpose, and will be kept confidential.
+They must also explain that choosing not to disclose your disability status will not affect you in a negative way.
+Any information you provide in response must be kept out of the application process.

 Various agencies enforce these laws in Oregon.
 For more information on enforcing the rights of people with disabilities, visit the “Other Resources” section of the Oregon State Bar disabilities law information page.

 Legal editors: Caitlin Dolan and Megan Dolan, December 2020